Summer of Ayurveda—Week 2: Movement with Kate Schwabacher

 Was there a moment when the concepts of Ayurveda really “clicked”?
 When it all made sense to you without having to research every answer to every question?
 When was it and what was it like?

 For me the clicking process was gradual, over years, I would say.
 I think it was the result of learning the 20 gunas like dry, moist, hot, cold, light, heavy (though I may not have known there were twenty at the time) and watching how they played out in my life as I experimented with my diet & lifestyle habits.
-Seeing how “like increases like and opposites can act as medicine”, a fundamental tenant of Ayurveda, be brought to life in my own experience and then also seeing how dosage plays into that gave me what I consider the Ayurvedic “lens” to view life through.
+Seeing how “like increases like and opposites can act as medicine”, a fundamental tenet of Ayurveda, be brought to life in my own experience and then also seeing how dosage plays into that gave me what I consider the Ayurvedic “lens” to view life through.

 How did you first begin to implement ayurvedic practices into your daily life?